athuull/myDevlogs-website/content/posts/My Blog Pipeline.md

    GitHub serves as my version control and deployment tool.
 I push my Hugo-generated website to a GitHub repository, which keeps my code and content organized and backed up.

 4. **Private Server on Oracle Cloud**
    I host my website on a free private server provisioned through [Oracle Cloud](https://www.oracle.com/cloud/).
 I like hosting my own websites.
+I am also hosting this website on Github pages.

 With this setup, I can write in Obsidian, use Hugo to generate the site, manage my source code with GitHub, and host it securely on my Oracle Cloud server.
 This pipeline ensures a smooth and efficient workflow for maintaining this blog.